-Please remember that when dining out we cannot guarentee that you will have a gluten free experience.
-The resturants listed in the above links were recommended by members of those websites who had a good GF dining experience.
+Please remember that when dining out we cannot guarantee that you will have a gluten free experience.
+The restaurants listed in the links below were recommended by members of those websites who had a good GF dining experiences.
 Many of these establishments have very knowledgeable staff and work hard to keep us safe.
 Some of these restaurants have gluten free menus and some do not.
 Please always notify your waitstaff either way that you cannot eat gluten and discuss the safest options to avoid both cross contamination and direct contact with gluten.
-If you have a poor experience either by being glutened or by disrespectful waiters please let us know.
-Those kinds of communication help to keep the GF community safe by giving constructive feedback to both the restaurants that aren't taking safe measures to those who publicize about accommodating establishments.